Patient-reported outcome measures, stored in the clinical record, help physicians optimize treatment.

 For several years, he has been applying PROMs in clinical practice and research.
 The purpose is to gauge patients’ responses to treatment.

-“It really helps us quantify the results of our treatment,” says Ellis, who provides orthopedic trauma and pediatric sports medicine coverage at Children’s Medical Center Dallas along with Texas Scottish Rite Hospital for Children.
+“It really helps us quantify the results of our treatment,” says Ellis, who provides orthopedic trauma and pediatric sports medicine coverage also at the University of Texas Southwestern Medical Center and nearby Children’s Medical Center Dallas.
 “And it will quantify their activity level following their treatment as well.”

 Ellis relies on validated joint-specific PROMs, with questions pertaining to the functional activities that involve the injured body part.
 Patients younger than 12 complete the questionnaires with parents’ or guardians’ assistance.